At a glance: quick planning info for Deadvlei and Sossusvlei

 The Big Mamma

-You can rest assured: There are good-enough sand dunes in Sossusvlei.
-Many, many dunes (maybe too many for this desert-hater), like Big Daddy and Big Mamma.
+You can rest assured: Big Daddy and Big Mamma are good enough sand dunes.
 Climb to the top for some killer views of the Sossusvlei area… But who are we kidding, they’re all the same.
 Why anyone would stop and climb all the dunes that happen to have been named is beyond me.
-Unless you are trying to kill time before sunset, there’s no reason to climb Dune 45, which is a little way out from Sossusvlei.

 You should, however, make the time to climb to the highest dune in Africa, Dune 7, which is in the northern part of Namib Naukluft NP closer to Swakopmund.
-More about this big sand hill below.

 Besides drying out clay pans, the Tsauchab River has created another interesting natural attraction in Sossusvlei—Sesriem Canyon.
 It’s a narrow gorge carved out in the rocks close to the main gate of Sossusvlei.
+I easily made my way over here after climbing the ‘Big family’ dunes.

 In Sossusvlei, the most common wild animals you’ll see are the springbok, oryx (Namibia’s national animal) and the ostrich—is it just me or is seeing ostriches in the wild totally wild??
 Love them.